TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 Currently the game features two modes: a HIDAPI-based "Legacy" input system, similar in behaviour to the input system seen in StepMania 5.0, and an XInput-compliant input system (additional configuration is needed to use unrecognized controllers in this mode, see here for more information).
 If you are unable to map any buttons to the game, try switching modes to Legacy, available as an option in the Experimental Settings menu, or follow the guide mentioned above on how to map your controller with XInput.

-## Q: Is online mode available yet?
+## Is online mode available yet?
 If not, is it coming?

 Short answer: no it's not available, yes it's coming.
 Long answer: It'll take a while, the engine is still being optimised and the online system is still in development (being done by Cube).